radar/ryanbigg.com/_posts/2021-03-23-maintainable-rails.markdown

 This code is defined in a helper file at `app/helpers/users_helper.rb`, but is used in a completely separate directory, under a completely different namespace.
 The distance between where the code is _defined_ and where it is _used_ is very far apart.

-Not only this, but it is unclear if this is used in just one place, or many different places.
+On top of all that, helpers are then shared across _all_ views.
+So while the helper is defined in `UsersHelper`, it will be available for _all_ views.
+If you define a helper in `UsersHelper`, then it is also available under views at `app/views/tickets`, or `app/views/projects`, too.

+Because of this "wide sharing" of view helpers, we don't know if changing it is going to have ramifications elsewhere in our application.
 If we change it for this _one_ context, will it potentially break other areas?
 We cannot know without looking through our code diligently.

-On top of all that, helpers are then shared across _all_ views.
-So while the helper is defined in `UsersHelper`, it will be available for _all_ views.

 ### Presenters

 A common way to approach solving this problem is through the _presenter_ pattern.
 Presenters define classes that then "accentuate" models.
 They're typically used to include presentational logic for models -- things that would be "incorrect" to put in a model, but okay to put in a view.

+By using a presenter, we have a clear indicator of where the presenter's method is used: look for things like `UserPresenter.new(user)`, and then that'll be where it is used.

 Here's our `avatar` example, but this time in a presenter:

     class UserPresenter
       def avatar
         image_tag(user.avatar_url || "anonymous.png")
       end
     end

 To use this, we would then need to initialize a new instance of this presenter per user object:

     <ul>
       <% @project.tickets.each do |ticket| %>